 - Fluency and good writing command in English or French (bilingualism an asset);

-- Previous funding received from the Canadian Partnership of International Justice.
+- Priority is given to applicants who have never received funding from the Canadian Partnership for International Justice.

 How to apply